 JACK is obliged to ensure that its procurement decisions are clearly justified and documented, within the Donors mandatory principles.
 That full and on-the-spot access must be granted to representatives of JACK, Donor, any organization or person mandated by it, to premises belonging to JACK or its contractors.
 The right to access shall include all documents and information necessary to assess, or audit the implementation of the contract.

-Tenders must be Submit by the due date and time as specified under para-10.
+Tenders must be submitted by the due date and time as specified under para-10.
 Tenders received after the closing date will not be considered, unless in JACK sole opinion there are exceptional circumstances which have caused the delay.
 JACK, reserves the right, unless the tenderer expressly stipulates to the contrary in the tender, to award batches separately or in any combination.

 Clear breakdown of costs related to items and services as requested in RFQ, and a detailed price list for all the services linked to the technical requirement.

-The bidder will have affected by no potential conflict of interest, that we and our staff have no particular link with other Tenderers or parties involved in this competition.
-Should such a situation arise during performance of the contract, we shall immediately inform JACK in written.
+The bidder shall have no potential conflict of interest, that we and our staff have no particular link with other Tenderers or parties involved in this competition.
+Should such a situation arise during performance of the contract, we shall immediately inform JACK in writing.

 Compliance and Rejection of Tenders: